dbasrai/dbasrai.github.io/class/src/syllabus.md

 ## Course Overview

-Lesson 1 is about being yourself.
+Lesson 1 is about premises.

 Lesson 2 covers the principles of joke structure.

-Lesson 3 focuses on opening strong, as well as performance basics.
-In-class we will have our first WORKSHOP, where students will perform 2-3 minutes of jokes to each other and give feedback.
+Lesson 3 focuses on basis of performing.

 Lesson 4 is about bombing.

-Lesson 5 focuses on editing and refining.
+Lesson 5 guides editing and refining.

 Lesson 6 is reserved for parent teacher conferences.
-In-class we will have our second WORKSHOP.

 Lesson 7 is about finding your voice.

-Lesson 8 is a third workshop.

 ## Lesson Overview